sn0n/sn0n.github.io/src/pages/index.md

 # Welcome
 to sn0n.com.
-The personal welsite of Rob Foraker, erm,... sn0n.
+The personal website of Rob Foraker, erm,... sn0n.

 ## Interests